hro1025/dotfiles/README.md

 ## Note
 These configs were built with the help of AI (Claude by Anthropic).
-The setup, decisions, and customization are my own — AI was used as a tool to speed up the process.
+The setup, decisions, and customization are my own, AI was used as a tool to speed up the process.